 Staying in your current home

-If it is feasible to stay in your current home, it will likely need modifications.
-Reach out to us at SCI Ontario to understand what funding options may be available for you to renovate for greater accessibility.
+If it is feasible to stay in your current home, it will likely need modifications to maximize your independence.
+Reach out to us at SCIO to understand what funding options may be available for you to renovate for greater accessibility.

 Supportive housing options

 If your individual needs mean that you cannot stay in your current home (or move to similar home in another location), there are several housing options to consider.
 Each offers a different level of support depending on the care and services you require.
 Each also has different costs and wait times.
 Depending on where you live, some of these options may or may not be available.